jamesrw94/UoB_group_project/System_Implementation/README.md

 We used the MEAN stack architecture for our Project - MongoDB, Express, Angular and NodeJS.

-Our system was designed by the front-end and back-end teams, with significant input from Phillip from a UX perspective to ensure that our data model reflected the needs of our end users.
-Our design was derived from user moderated testing that Philip did with our wireframe design of the website.
+Our system was designed by the front-end and back-end teams, with significant input from Phillip from a UX perspective to ensure that it reflected the needs of our end users.
+Our design was derived from user moderated testing that Phillip did with our wireframe design of the website.
 As this design was decided before most of the implementation had begun, we made sure that the frontend and backend teams had the same vision of the end product which prevented friction when integrating.
 The system design is showed in the model below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/jamesrw94/UoB_group_project/main/System_Implementation/DataModel/Data%20Model.png" width="600" height="500">